ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 ![disk_import2](images/disk_import2.png){.thumbnail}

-Here, you can see that the local disk is now accessible and the Windows disk is drive `E:` (spreading on two disks because it is in software RAID).
+You can see that the local disk is now accessible and that the Windows disk is drive `(E:)` (spreading on two software RAID disks with Mirrored volume type).

 ![disk_import_sync](images/disk_import_sync.png){.thumbnail}

 > [!primary]
 > In this example, the volume status is "Resynching" because the server was hard-rebooted in rescue mode.
-This is the normal behaviour and it is not caused by the rescue itself.
+This is an expected status and it is not caused by the rescue itself.
-> This will not affect data on the volume and resynchronisation will continue after the server is rebooted on its normal OS.
+> This will not affect data on the volume and resynchronisation will continue once the server is rebooted on its installed OS.

 > [!warning]
 >